-Technical: radio communication - visible and audio signals - 4 × First Aid personnel (Note: Local hospital authorities must be advised prior to the event of the time and date of the meeting).
+Technical: radio communication - visible and audio signals.

+(Note: Local hospital authorities must be advised prior to the event of the time and date of the meeting).

 For definitions of Doctor, Paramedic, Ambulance and First Aid personnel please refer to the Medical Services section within this handbook.
-Paramedics must be registered with the Health Professional
+Paramedics must be registered with the Health Professional Council.

-Council.
 Be aware that some Paramedics and St Johns Ambulance teams may not be able to carry morphine.